How the True Church Is Known

 Footnotes

-- Biblical patterns of intercession and penitential prayer.
+- Biblical patterns of intercession, penitence, and persevering prayer.

 - Devotion to the Sacred Heart and the tradition of reparation.